-What does Soldier Side (Intro) mean?
+What do you think Soldier Side (Intro) means?

 System of a Down: Soldier Side (Intro) Meaning